-Engineers at the Rice University are developing a flat microscope implant, called FlatScope that they hope could one day beam sensory information straight to your brain.
+Engineers at the Rice University are developing a flat microscope implant, called FlatScope that they hope could one-day beam sensory information straight to your brain.

 This new flat microscope implant has the potential to capture brain activity in much more detail than currently possible.
-It can also monitor and stimulate several million neurons in the cortex (our gray matter) by the time.
+It can also monitor and stimulate several million neurons in the cortex (our gray matter) by time.

 Scientists actually wanted to scan the brain at a deep enough level to figure out the fundamentals of sensory input.
-And indeed, that is the key to learn how you can control those sensory inputs.
+And indeed, that is the key to learning how you can control those sensory inputs.

 Scientists got inspiration from the advances in semiconductor manufacturing.
 They even are able to create extremely dense processors with billions of elements on a chip for the phone in your pocket.
 So why not apply these advances to neural interfaces?

 In collaboration with DARPA defense agency and as part of the Neural Engineering System Design (NESD) program, scientists are now developing a fully functioning, implantable system that enables communication between the brain and the digital world.

 DARPA said.
 “Such an interface would convert the electrochemical signaling used by neurons in the brain into the ones and zeros that constitute the language of information technology, and do so at far greater scale than is currently possible.”

 “It could allow partially sighted or blind people to see the world through a camera attached to their shirt, though that’s still a long way off.”